-It can be seen from Fig. 8 that the force distribution of the meshing positions at different rotation angles of the cycloidal-pin gear is basically the same.
-As the pin number in meshing contact gradually increases, the contact force first increases to the peak and then decreases.
+It can be seen from Fig. 8 that the force distribution of the meshing positions at different rotation angles of the cycloidal-pin gear is essentially the same.
+As the number of pins in meshing contact gradually increases, the contact force first increases to the peak and then decreases.
 The maximum contact force is 91.11 N at the 35th pin.
-If the pin gear rotates counterclockwise, as the rotation angle of the pin gear increases, the contact force before the peak increases, and the contact force after the peak decreases.
+If the pin gear rotates counter-clockwise, as the rotation angle of the pin gear increases, the contact force before the peak increases, and the contact force after the peak decreases.
 According to the distribution of the contact force, with the rotation of the pin gear, the contact force of the 39th pin will gradually decrease until it reaches 0, at which time this pair of gear teeth are disengaged.
-At the same time, the 23th pin teeth come into contact in sequence, and the contact force increases until it reaches the peak and then gradually decreases until disengaged.
+At the same time, the 23rd pin teeth come into contact in sequence, and the contact force increases until it reaches the peak and then gradually decreases until disengaged.

-In addition, according to the contact force and contact area at each meshing position, the contact pressure was also calculated, as shown in Fig. 9.
+According to the contact force and contact area at each meshing position, the contact pressure was also calculated, as shown in Fig. 9.

-It can be seen that the contact pressure at each meshing position increases to the peak first and then decreases with the increase of the pin number.
-The maximum pressure is at the 32th pin tooth and its value is 603.58 MPa.
+It can be seen that the contact pressure at each meshing position increases to the peak first and then decreases with the increase of the number of pins.
+The maximum pressure is at the $32^{nd}$ pin tooth, and its value is 603.58 MPa.
 Compared with the distribution of the contact force in Fig. 8, the peak position of the maximum contact pressure is different.
-The pressure value is related not only to the contact force F_i , but also to the comprehensive curvature radius ρ_i .
+The pressure value is related not only to the contact force $F_i$ , but also to the comprehensive curvature radius $\rho_i$ .
 If the contact force is larger, the corresponding comprehensive radius of curvature is also larger, but the contact pressure is not necessarily larger.
 Therefore, the influence of the curvature radius on contact pressure is more obvious.